 Further down the page, you can customize how the quiz is displayed and what the results page looks like.
 This lets you fully shape students’ experience.

-When you are satisfied with all of these settings, click the “Publish” button in the top right corner of the editor.
+When you’re satisfied with all of these settings, click the ‘Publish’ button in the top right corner of the editor.

-Now go to the “Courses” area of LearnDash.
-You’ll eventually be able to view information about all of your courses in this area.
-For now, click the “Add your first course” button near the center of the screen or the “Add New” button in the top right corner.
+Now, go to the ‘Courses’ area of LearnDash.
+You’ll eventually be able to view information about all of your courses in this area, but, for now, click the ‘Add Your First Course’ button near the center of the screen or the ‘Add New’ button in the top right corner.

 This will take you to the course page editor, where you can choose how the course is displayed on your site.
 This is essentially the regular WordPress editor.

-Once you are happy with the title and description of the course, click the “Builder” link at the top of the editor.
-You’ll be taken to a page where you can add lessons to your course.
-You can also divide the course into sections by clicking the “New Section Heading” link.
+Once you’re happy with the title and description of the course, click the ‘Builder’ link at the top of the editor to be taken to a page where you can add lessons to your course.
+You can also divide the course into sections by clicking the ‘New Section Heading’ link.

 There are two ways to add lessons to your course:

-You can use the editor’s drag-and-drop functionality to change the order of units.
-You can also add quizzes between lessons.
+You can use the editor’s drag-and-drop functionality to change the order of units, and you can also add quizzes between lessons.

 The LearnDash course builder also features a section for Final Quizzes.
-As one might expect, these tests will automatically occur at the end of the course you’re working on.
-You can add quizzes from the sidebar or by clicking the “New Quiz” link at the bottom of the page and typing in a title.
+As one may expect, these tests will automatically occur at the end of the course you’re working on.
+You can add quizzes from the sidebar or by clicking the ‘New Quiz’ link at the bottom of the page and typing in a title.

 When you’ve finished configuring the settings, click the publish button in the top right corner of the editor.
-There is also a “Groups” area in the builder, but this is irrelevant until you have students.
+There’s also a ‘Groups’ area in the builder, but this is irrelevant until you have students.

-To use a specific add-on, simply click the “Install Now” button beside its name.
-This will install the plugin and prompt you to activate it.
+To use a specific add-on, simply click the ‘Install Now’ button beside its name, which will install the plugin and prompt you to activate it.
 The whole process takes less than a minute for most add-ons.

 LearnDash offers three plans:

-- Available for $159/year (regular $199/year).
+- Basic: Available for $159 a year (regular $199 a year).
 This is the plan I looked at for the LearnDash review portion of this article.

-- Available for $189/year (regular $229/year).
-Comes with all the features of Basic across up to 10 site licenses.
+- Plus: Available for $189 a year (regular $229 a year).
+Comes with all of the features of Basic across up to ten site licenses.
 Also provides advanced reporting through the LearnDash ProPanel.

-Working with LearnDash was a pleasant experience.
-I found the lesson, quiz, and course builders all quite intuitive.
-The documentation was extensive and easy to follow.
-Free add-ons make it possible to extend the functionality to include things like memberships and the sale of courses as WooCommerce products.
+Working with LearnDash is a pleasant experience.
+I find the lesson, quiz, and course builders all quite intuitive, while the documentation is extensive and easy to follow.
+Free add-ons make it possible to extend the functionality to include things such as the ability to sell courses as WooCommerce products.